The unsolved murder of Scott Lilly on the Appalachian trail

 Chad Austin Panther falls disappearance

 On May 27, 2019, another thirty-year-old male, Chad Austin, vanished near Panther Falls just East of the Blueridge Parkway.
 His dog was found locked in his car nearby.
 His wallet was mysteriously found months later near where he vanished.
 He has still never been found.
 He disappeared just a couple miles from where Scott Lilly's body was found.
-The wallet was found on a trail by a hiker on Sunday, December 22, 2019, near the Panther Falls area.
+A hiker found The wallet on a trail on Sunday, December 22, 2019, near the Panther Falls area.
 According to authorities, the wallet was near one of the posters with his face on it.
 They say the wallet was not weathered when found, so they believe it was left there recently.
 The wallet had his driver’s license and other identifications inside.

 StrangeOutdoors Exclusive Members Only Area